-Fluffy and tender on the inside, and golden crisp on the outside, this is the best French Toast we’ve tasted during our trip to Japan last summer.
+Fluffy and tender on the inside, and golden crisp on the outside, this is the best French Toast we tasted during a trip to Japan.
 I’ve re-created this amazing French toast by following the chef’s recipe!
-Make it this weekend for breakfast or brunch!
+Make it this weekend for breakfast or brunch.

 Ah, French toast!
 The golden, crispy-edged, custardy flavor and truly delicious French toast.
 When it’s done right, this iconic breakfast treat is everyone’s dream of a weekend morning.

 There are many versions of how this classic fried bread should be done, but this is the best French toast we’ve tasted during our trip to Japan last summer.
 And I’ve re-created it following the chef’s recipe.
 Everyone can make this great French toast at home.
 The ingredients are simple, and chances are you have all of them already on hand.

 The Best French Toast at Asaya Hotel in Kinugawa Onsen

 When we visited Kinugawa Onsen in Tochigi, Japan, this past summer, we stayed in Asaya Hotel (あさやホテル).
 This hotel is known for offering an amazing breakfast buffet.
 There are over 100 dishes for Japanese breakfast and they also serve some Western-style breakfast.
 While we were waiting outside for the breakfast buffet to open, we saw the sign for their legendary French Toast.